 The West region represents members who work for agencies in the states of California, Hawaii, Nevada and Utah.

-Captain – Mountain View Police Department
+Deputy Chief – Mountain View Police Department

 With over 23 years in law enforcement and over 11 years as a police manager, I am part of the Mountain View Police Dept. executive team and currently command the Special Operations Division consisting of detective units, personnel and training, professional standards, and the digital media and public affairs unit (SOCIAL MEDIA!!!).
 I'm passionate about helping government and communities connect and engage with each other and frequently write and travel to speak on the topic of social media, crisis communications and management, community engagement, and digital strategy for the public sector.